O(N)-Universality Classes and the Mermin-Wagner Theorem

-That there is no continuos phase transition in $d=2$ for the $N\geq2$ models can be confirmed by the analysis of the temperature critical exponent $\nu_{2}(d,N)$.
+That the vanishing of the anomalous dimension implies that there are no continuous phase transitions for the $N\geq2$ models in $d=2$ can be confirmed by the analysis of the critical exponent $\nu_{2}(d,N)$, which indeed blows up for $d\rightarrow2$ and $N\geq2$ \cite{CD}.
 This allows us to distinguish the Spherical model, related to the $N\rightarrow\infty$ limit, from the Gaussian model, both having $\eta=0$.
-We find \cite{CD} that only the $N=1$ model has a finite $\nu_{2}$ in two dimensions, in all other models it diverges upon approaching $d=2$, as is found in the $N\rightarrow\infty$ case where one knows exactly that $\nu_{2}(d,\infty)=-\frac{1}{d-2}$.
-An RG study by EAA techniques of this last case can be found in \cite{Morris:1997xj}.
+Only the $N=1$ model has a finite $\nu_{2}$ in two dimensions, in all other cases $\nu_{2}$ diverges upon approaching $d=2$, as in the $N\rightarrow\infty$ limit where one knows exactly that $\nu_{2}(d,\infty)=\frac{1}{d-2}$.

 The critical case $N=2$ is known to have a distinguished behavior \cite{Kosterlitz}.
-In this case one can observe all the distinctive properties of the Kosterliz-Thouless phase transition by studying the properties of the RG flow; we refer to \cite{Wetterich_XY} for more details.
+In this case one can observe all the distinctive properties of the Kosterliz-Thouless phase transition by studying the properties of the RG flow \cite{Wetterich_XY}.

-It is worth noting that our result for the anomalous dimension $\eta_{2}(2,1)=0.234$ is in good agreement with the exact result $\eta=0.25$, but we must mention that to provide an error estimate on this value one needs to go to higher orders of the derivative expansion \cite{Canet_Delamotte_Mouhanna_Vidal_2002}.
+Our functions $\eta_2(d,N)$ can be compared with large--$N$ expansion analogs \cite{Ma} which fail to reproduce the small $N$ region, both qualitatively ($N=1$) and quantitatively ($N<10$).
+To our knowledge, our method is the only able to give accurate theoretical estimates valid for every $d$ and $N$.

 To better discriminate between theories which can undergo a continuous phase transition in $d_{*}=2$ and those which cannot, we extend the analysis of scaling solutions to non-integer $N$; in particular we want to see what happens around the critical value $N_{*}=2$.
-The MWH theorem tells us that at $d=d_{*}$ the ``order parameter'' $\mathcal{O}(d,N)=\eta_{2}(d,N)/\eta_{2}(d,1)$ is zero for $N>N_{*}$ and non-zero for $N<N_{*}$; but it tells us nothing about the ``order'' of the transition.
-For example, is the transition ``continuous'' in $N$ or not?
+The MWH theorem tells us that at $d=d_{*}$ the quantity $\mathcal{O}(d,N)=\eta_{2}(d,N)/\eta_{2}(d,1)$ can be seen as a sort of order parameter, meaning it is zero for $N>N_{*}$ and non-zero for $N<N_{*}$; but it tells us nothing about its continuity in $N$.
 Figure 2 shows that the RG analysis can say a lot more about this.
 First, we see that $\mathcal{O}(d,N)$ evolves continuously with $N$ across $N_{*}$; second, we see that $\mathcal{O}(d,N)$ can be written in a scaling form around the transition point $(d_{*},N_{*})=(2,2)$; in particular we can write the following scaling relation: